 He is listed as questionable on this week's official injury report.

 News you need to know

-General News (Wed Nov 30): did not practice on Tuesday.
+General News (Wed Nov 30): did not practice on Wednesday.

 Recent Stats and Projections

 2016 Week 6 vs JAX (6 / 4 / 54 / 0 rec)